 - Teacup pigs are a complete myth.
 Breeders use terms “teacup,” “micro-mini,” “nano,” and “miniature” to sell more piglets.
 All potbelly pigs are born around 9oz, and can fit into a teacup; by the time they are full grown, reaching a maximum of 200lbs healthy weight, they ARE miniature compared to a full-size farm hog at 800-1200lbs!

 - Pigs are very good at recognizing danger or trouble.
 There are many documented cases of owners being saved from fires or dangerous situations by their pet pigs.
-In June 2014, a potbelly pig saved its family from a fire in Illinois; do you need a prescription to buy viagra online.
+In June 2014, a potbelly pig saved its family from a fire in Illinois; buy viagra online canadian.